martius-lab/cluster_utils/README.md

 ## Development

+### Setting Up a Development Environment

 1. Create a development environment (e.g. using virtualenv): `python3 -m virtualenv .venv`, `source .venv/bin/activate`
 2. Install `cluster_utils` in editable mode: `pip install -e ".[dev]"`
 3. Register the pre-commit hooks: `pre-commit install`

+### Running Tests

+cluster_utils currently only has simple tests that just run some of the examples.
+You can run the tests using `nox -s tests`.
+This will setup a new virtual environment, install cluster_utils and its dependencies, and run the tests.
+As this is quite a slow process, you can reuse the virtual environment after you set it up once, using the `-r` flag: `nox -r -s tests`.

+Any merge request to master has to pass the continuous integration pipeline, which basically runs `nox -s lint tests`.
+In order to make sure continuous integration passes, you can thus run this command locally.

+### Workflow with pre-commit

+When you commit, pre-commit will run some checks on the files you are changing.
+If one of them fails a check, the commit will be aborted.
+In this case, you should fix and git add the file again, then repeat the commit. pre-commit also runs some automatic formatting on the files (using black).
+When files are changed this way, you can inspect the changes using git diff, and when everything is okay, run git add to accept the formatted files.

+You can also run the pre-commit checks manually on all files in the repository using `pre-commit run -a`.
+In fact, this is useful to make sure a commit runs through without any checks failing.